About Tenacious Travel

 My typical trip into a city usually revolves around consuming uncomfortable amounts of food and seeking out strange experiences.
 Usually, I’m tight with my money, but that all changes when I become hungry or bored.
 I’ve written some revealing posts highlighted by my food-and-adventure-focused style of travel:

-Like that time I visited Mexico’s most notorious black market.
+- Like that time I visited Tepito, Mexico’s most notorious black market.

-Or that time I motorbiked across Vietnam on a whim.
+- Or that time I motorbiked around Northern Vietnam on a whim.

 I’m not saying you should visit all the same destinations I’ve been to or try all the same food — I just hope you get inspired by my unique experiences and carve out some of your own.
 I encourage you to create candid memories by pushing expectations aside and simply letting life happen.